sammesel/Arc-DPS-troubleshooting/Step-02-Eliminate-decommissioned-machines.md

 Remove-AzResource -ResourceId "/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/Microsoft.HybridCompute/machines/{resource-name}" -Force<br>
 Replace {subscription-id}, {resource-group-name}, and {resource-name} with your specific detail<br>
 <br>
-### Using Azure CLI
+### Using Azure CLI<br>
 1. Open your command line interface: Ensure you have the Azure CLI installed.
-If not, you can install it from the An external link was removed to protect your privacy..
+If not, you can install it from the An external link was removed to protect your privacy..<br>
-2. Log in to your Azure account: az login
+2. Log in to your Azure account:<br>
+az login<br>
-3. Delete the Azure Arc resource: az resource delete --ids "/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/Microsoft.HybridCompute/machines/{resource-name}"
+3. Delete the Azure Arc resource:<br>
+az resource delete --ids "/subscriptions/{subscription-id}/resourceGroups/{resource-group-name}/providers/Microsoft.HybridCompute/machines/{resource-name}"<br>
-Replace {subscription-id}, {resource-group-name}, and {resource-name} with your specific details34.
+Replace {subscription-id}, {resource-group-name}, and {resource-name} with your specific details.<br>